 by Joe Costa.
-First posted June 12, 2017; revised June 28, 2017.
+First posted June 12, 2017; revised June 27-29, July 6, 2017.

 On our subdomain climate.buzzardsbay.org, in 2013 we posted a number of webpages that discuss and explain geodetic and tidal datums, and their use in environmental regulations, the high tide line (defined by “king tides“), the location of salt marshes within those tidal zones, site specific tidal elevations in Buzzards Bay, and information about how to use online tools like VDatum to help review site plans and permit applications.
-On this page, we consolidate that information in a simpler form, and expand the maps to show mean high water, mean low water, the estimated high tide line, and other tidal elevations of interest for the entire coast of Massachusetts.
-The elevations reported on the tidal datum maps at the bottom of this page are in feet NAVD 88 (the datum or reference elevation).
-This NAVD 88 datum is the reference elevation used in FEMA flood insurance rate maps, and by most federal and state agencies today.
-It is about 10 inches higher than the NGVD 29 datum used
+On this page, we consolidate that information in a simpler form, and expand the maps to show mean high water, mean low water, the estimated high tide line, and other tidal elevations of interest, for the entire coast of Massachusetts.
+You can view tidal datums for any coastal location in Massachusetts on our interactive tidal datum viewer page.
+The maps on this page, and data in the interactive viewer, were prepared in ArcGIS using a coordinate and elevation data matrix developed with NOAA’s VDatum software tool using the GEOID12B.

 Salt Marsh Vegetation Elevations